Visualizar seccionesExpandir todo Colapsar todos

 Is the Technology described here problematic with regard to land degradation, so that it cannot be declared a sustainable land management technology?

-SLM practices documented in the framework of the Rustaq NRM study were established only recently (1-3 years ago).
+SLM practices documented in the frame of the Rustaq NRM study were established only recently (1-3 years ago).
 It is too early for a final judgment on the sustainability of these technologies within the human and natural environment of Chokar watershed.

 1.5 Reference to Questionnaire(s) on SLM Approaches